 So 64 squared is gone now.

 So that's -- I -- we now have the key idea -- we would have to check the algebra, but it's just checking a lot of sums that come out correctly.

 So we have this factor, and now we have the F(32), but that breaks into some guy here -- F thirty- F six- F(16) -- F(16).
 Each -- each F(32) is breaking into two copies of F(16), and then we have a permutation and then the -- so this is a -- like, this was a 64 size permutation, this is a 32 size permutation -- I guess I've got it twice.

 Those are the four pieces that separately get multiplied by F(16) -- separately fixed up by these Is and Ds and Is and minus Ds -- so this count is now reduced.

 So that's going to be gone, because 32 squared -- that's -- that's the change I'm making, right?
-The 32 squared -- w- so -- so it's this that's now reduced.

 So I still have two times it, but now what's 32 squared?